Last Updated: 30 October 2023

 The Terms of Service on Our Site govern the use of Our Site and also apply to you.
 You can stop using Our Site at any time.
 If you do, you may also want to remove any cookies that we have placed on any device used to access Our Site.
 If during your use of Our Sites you provided your email address, any email you receive from Zemanta includes an “unsubscribe” option.

 For European Territory Visitors, Zemanta has implemented a consent management platform (powered by OneTrust) on Our Sites that provide visitors the opportunity to consent, or not consent, to cookies and similar tracking technologies on Our Sites.
 Upon accessing Our Sites, you will see a banner on the bottom of the page with information about the cookies we use.
 You may click the banner to reject any cookies that are not strictly necessary.
 Pressing “accept” on the banner or scrolling/clicking on Our Sites is an indication of your acceptance.
 Accordingly, Zemanta’s lawful basis for processing personal data on Our Sites is consent.
-You may withdraw your consent at any time here.
+You may withdraw your consent at any time by clicking this button: Cookies Settings.

-Business Partners: You are a Business Partner when you register (or email with Zemanta) on behalf of the company you work for to use the Zemanta Services.
-You can opt out of personalisation here.
+Business Partners: You are a Business Partner when you register (or email with Zemanta) on behalf of the company you work for to use the the Zemanta One dashboard or any other of our services.

 (a) What information we collect and why